Oracle Rumble Race Info

 Pets are not allowed on the race course, and are not allowed on most trails within OSP.
 Pets are welcome around the finish line but must be leashed at all times.

 Parking & Transportation

-50M, the first leg of the 50M relay, and 50K participants will park within Oracle State Park in and near the Oak Woodland area, campground, and along Wildlife Drive facing south.
-Crew and spectators are also encouraged to park here and then walk north on the paved road to the Group Use Site which will be the finish line for all events.
+Park within Oracle State Park in and near the Oak Woodland area, campground, and along Wildlife Drive facing south.
+Crew and spectators are also encouraged to park here and then walk north on the paved road to the Group Use Ara which will be the finish line for all events.

-Spectators should proceed directly to Oracle State Park and will be required to pay the $7 entry fee or present a valid AZState Parks Pass.
+Spectators, friends and family driving into the Park will be required to pay the $7 entry fee or present a valid AZ State Parks Pass.